Wanna-Get-High/workflows/user.workflow.1762ACCC-C996-4966-925A-A59D4047B6B9/README.md

 ## 1.3
 > added the possibility to search with more than one world

+## 1.4
+> added the possibility to search with capitalised letter or not and always find the item

 ## TODO:
 > Being able to detect if a terminal is already open in the selected directory